By Edward A. Selby, published on September 6, 2011 - last reviewed on February 17, 2012

 Everyone does it sometimes.
 Some do it regularly-shoot themselves in the foot or put obstacles in their own chosen path.
-Behavior is self-sabotaging when in attempting to solve or cope with a problem, it instigates new problems, interferes with long-term goals
+Behavior is self-sabotaging when in attempting to solve or cope with a problem, it instigates new problems, interferes with long-term goals, and unsettles relationships.

 Comfort eating is a common form of self-sabotage, especially when a person has weight concerns; self-medicating with drugs or alcohol is another common form, although procrastination may be the most common of all.
 Less common is self-injury/cutting to escape painful emotions, or going on shopping sprees when one can't afford the merchandise.